 Before you can even decide where you want to go and what landscape you want in your foreground, you need to know what’s in the night sky.
 As the earth rotates throughout the year, different parts of the night sky become visible.
 Understanding where these sections or objects are in the night sky is a vital first step in planning for your landscape astrophotography.
 I recommend a desktop program called “Stellarium” to help you understand what is in the night sky and when it will be visible in your location.
 There is a handy date and time function along with a location function in the left-hand panel.
 This allows you to input your potential shooting coordinates, and run through an unlimited possibility of dates and times so you can see where objects line up at different points in the year.
-An easy example: the shiny galactic core in the northern hemisphere summer sky (pictured below).
+An easy example: the shiny milky way core in the northern hemisphere summer sky (pictured below).
 Stellarium will tell you it is above the southeast horizon in Regina, Saskatchewan beginning just before dawn in February and will set over the southwestern horizon in September.

 So you’ve figured out what object or part of the night sky you want to photograph.
 Now we need to nail down a general location and time.
-Trying to photograph the milky way or faint nebulae will be very difficult if you are too close light pollution, there is a bright moon shining in the sky, or the sun isn’t far enough below the horizon.
+Trying to photograph the milky way or faint nebulae will be very difficult if you are too close to light pollution, there is a bright moon shining in the sky, or the sun isn’t far enough below the horizon.

 The moon has the same effect on astronomical objects as light pollution does.
 The reflected light of a full moon washes out all but the brightest stars in the sky, making nebula and other night sky objects difficult to photograph.
-Ideally, you will want to photograph on a date when there is no moon present or a very small one (the photos below is of the milky way with a 78% illuminated moon rising, compared to true dark skies).
+Ideally, you will want to photograph on a date when there is no moon present or a very small one (the photos below is of the milky way with a 78% illuminated moon rising, compared to truly dark skies).
 To find out the moon cycle for a potential date range, I use Time and Date to see when the moon rises and sets.
 This tells me when there is going to be no moon in the sky and gives me a better sense of what dates and times are possible for the photo that I want to get.
 If I’m on mobile I use an app called “Lunar Phase”.

-After this, I jump back into Stellarium, enter my GPS co-ordinates, set my date and time, and the general direction of the shot based on what I’ve uncovered in the previous 3 points.
+After this, I’ll jump back into Stellarium, enter my GPS co-ordinates, set my date and time, and the general direction of the shot based on what I’ve uncovered in the previous 3 points.
 Next, I need to set my field of view.
-In Stellarium you simply zoom in and out to change your field of view.
+In Stellarium, you simply zoom in and out to change your field of view.
 This will show you what different astronomical object will look like at various focal lengths.
 I use Chris Jones’ Calculator to find out what field of view I need to set for various focal lengths.
 There is much more to this point if you’re interested in getting into telephoto landscape astrophotography like what I’ve pictured below.
 If that’s the case, then be sure to check out the additional details in the video above.